OAGi/Score/docs/user_guide/index.rst

 current user does not have to be the owner of the Agency ID List.
 To amend an Agency ID List:

-1. Make sure you are on a non-working branch. `Open the “Agency ID List” page <#view-detail-of-an-agency-id-list-1>`__ of an Agency ID List in the Production state.
+1. Make sure you are on a non-working branch. `Open the "Agency ID List" page <#view-detail-of-an-agency-id-list-1>`__ of an Agency ID List in the Production state.

-2. Click the “Amend” button at the top-right corner of the page.
+2. Click the "Amend" button at the top-right corner of the page.

-3. The “Edit Agency ID List” page is refreshed with the Agency ID List whose revision number is incremented by 1.
+3. The "Edit Agency ID List" page is refreshed with the Agency ID List whose revision number is incremented by 1.

 4. `Detail of the Agency ID List can be updated including add/change